bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_python.md

 JIT compilation converts Python functions to optimized parallel binaries.
-Unlike Bodo DataFrames, JIT can optimize both Pandas and Numpy operations together and in some cases can provide better performance over Bodo DataFrames.
+Unlike Bodo DataFrames, JIT can optimize both Pandas and Numpy operations together and in some cases provide better performance over Bodo DataFrames.
 For example:

 ```python